NCronJob-Dev/NCronJob/README.md

 ## Concurrency Support

 Concurrency support allows multiple instances of the same job type to run simultaneously, controlled by the `SupportsConcurrency` attribute.
 This feature is crucial for efficiently managing jobs that are capable of running in parallel without interference.
+By default jobs are not executed concurrently if the `SupportsConcurrency` attribute is not set.

 ### How It Works